Adios

 get_agent_state

-Read session transcript, runs, plan steps, and events.
+Read the session transcript, runs, plan steps, and events.

 save_agent_plan